Cincinnati Symphony Orchestra Case Study

 CSO’s business needs were clear.
 They invited Toyota to help ensure students’ safety; reduce student dismissal time (from the first bus being dismissed after the show to the last bus leaving Music Hall) and maximize the overall experience of students and volunteers.

 Inch-wide, mile deep dive: reduce student dismissal time and increase patron experience while ensuring CSO patron safety.

-- Reduced batch sizes of buses leaving and orchestrating 1 by 1 continuous flow of students from hall seats to buses;
+- First: reduced batch sizes of buses leaving and orchestrating 1 by 1 continuous flow of students from hall seats to buses;

-- Provided clear, concise and timely information to schools ahead of each performance which meant less ‘processing’ wait time at time of departure;
+- Second: provided clear, concise and timely information to schools ahead of each performance which meant less ‘processing’ wait time at time of departure;

-- Developed a bus numbering & parking system that directs dismissal sequence; helping reduce wait time outside Music Hall.
+- Third: developed a bus numbering & parking system that directs dismissal sequence; helping reduce wait time outside Music Hall.
 Allowed continuous flow of school buses once loaded;

 How did the CSO optimize an already A+ performance?
 By reducing dismissal time from 60 minutes to 24, a 60% reduction — and producing 100% customer satisfaction.

 Looks like TPS found a new home –center stage– at the historic Music Hall.